gilbertpwns/gilbertpwns.github.io/cybersecurity/lammle-CCST.md

 ### Coordinated Attack

+An unmistakable feature of a DDoS attack in the presence of a coordinated attack.
+If all bots can be instructed to attack precisely the same timing, the attack becomes much more overwhelming.
+Timing is key.

 ### Friendly/Unintentional DoS

+Unintentional DoS attacks (friendly fire) are caused not by malicious actors, but it's a spike in activity to a website or resource that overpowers it's ability to respond.

+In many cases it's a relatively unknown URL suddenly shared  in a larger medium such as a popular TV or news show.
+For example, when a particular celebrity died, Twitter and Google's traffic spiked so severly that at first it was interpreted as an automated attack.

 ### Physical Attack

 ### Permanent DoS

 ### Smurfing

 ### SYN Flood

 ### Reflective/Amplified Attack

 ## DNS